williamw520/jsoda/README.md

 Note that SimpleDB has a limit of 1024 bytes per attribute.
 Excessive large complex objects might exceed the limitation after JSON-ified.

+A field of an object can be stored on S3, thus large data field can be off-loaded to S3.
+Loading an object will bring in the field data from S3 automatically.
+Compression of S3 field is supported.
+See @S3Field annotation for detail.

 #### Model Class Registration